Promoting the Arts

 D.A.I.S.Y.
 Program—Developing Art In School Youth

 Students work with local private and public schools in Azusa to provide art lessons and coordinate art projects such as the design and creation of murals as public art.
-For more information, contact the Center for Academic Service-Learning and Research at (626) 815-6000, Ext.
+For more information, contact the Center for Academic Service-Learning at (626) 815-6000, Ext.
 2823.

 Community members, schools, and libraries are invited to attend numerous concerts throughout the year free of charge.
 These concerts feature student recitals to world-class musicians.
-Concerts include performances by APU’s Marching Band, the Concert Band, the Jazz Ensemble, Gospel Choir, and others.
+Concerts include performances by APU’s Concert Band, the Jazz Ensemble, Gospel Choir, and others.

 All shows are open to the community.
 Two morning matinees are held especially for Azusa schools.
 Once a year, APU’s Theater Arts program sends a mailing to Azusa residents about upcoming shows.
 See the community calendar for performance dates.